aendeavor/i3buntu/INSTALL.md

 After a reboot, you should be greeted on a graphical interface.
 During login, i3 will ask you whether you would like to create an i3 config file, which you will answer with _yes_.
 For your _mod key_, choose the _Super_ key.
 If you're new to tiling window managers, now would be the time to read a [wiki](https://wiki.archlinux.org/index.php/I3).

-_Before version v0.9.2-beta1_, you will need to execute the `configuration.sh` script.
-Open the terminal by pressing _mod + Enter_ and execute it.
-It will setup all configuration-files and **will automatically replace** files which it is supposed to deploy.
-It also performs a backup which can be found in `~/i3buntu/backups/` containing `.bak`-files.

 Before you go though, make sure to put in the correct xrandr/arandr settings.
 You will need to do this to make sure your screens are properly displayed.
 As each screen setup is different, there is no universal automated solution here.
-Just open `arandr`, either by command line or through rofi, which is invoked with _mod + d_.
-This programm will assist you with the setup of multiple monitors.
+Just open `arandr`, either by command line or through rofi, which is invoked with _mod + d_. `arandr` will assist you with the setup of multiple monitors.
 When you are done and satisfied, save these setting in a file of your choice, open this file and copy the content.
-Next, open i3's `config`-file in this repositorythe
+Next, open i3's `config`-file in this repository

 ``` BASH
 cd ~/i3buntu && vi ./resources/sys/Xi3/config